Academic Integrity and Classroom Conduct

 Degree-seeking students who plan on being licensed as secondary or middle school teachers should declare their minor in secondary education during their freshman or sophomore year.

 Class Year Designation

 Degree-seeking students are designated as being in a given class year based on the number of credits they have earned for courses successfully completed.
 The list below shows the number of credits that must be earned in order for a student to be designated as a member of a particular class year.

 For registration purposes, degree-seeking students will be classified based upon the total number of credit hours earned prior to the semester in which the registration is held.

 ||Credit Hours Completed

 Students may audit courses under the guidelines noted below.
 The student will receive no academic credit for the courses nor will a grade be reflected in his or her cumulative grade point average.

-- A student may audit a course subject to the approval of his or her adviser or department chairperson and consent of the instructor.
+- A student may audit a course subject to the approval of his or her advisor or department chairperson and consent of the instructor.

 - A student is subject to conditions established by the department and/or instructor for the audited course.

 - A student registering for credit has course enrollment preference over an auditing student.
 Therefore, a student must register for audit only during the drop/add period by submitting forms provided by the Registrar’s Office.
 A student’s status as an auditor in a course cannot be changed.